wix-incubator/wix-code-docs/getting-started/give-and-get-third-party-services.md

-# Give&Get Example - Integrating With Third Party Services
+# Give & Get Example - Integrating With Third Party Services

-Let's take a look at an example of how we integrate with third party services from our [Give&Get site](https://www.wix.com/velo-dev/giveandget) ([template](https://editor.wix.com/html/editor/web/renderer/new?siteId=bc57d791-a42d-4f8c-b74e-bd51b6dd0095&metaSiteId=398bcfa9-b93e-435a-95ea-9a0c15d56d36&autoDevMode=true)).
+Let's take a look at an example of how we integrate with third party services from our [Give & Get site](https://www.wix.com/velo-dev/giveandget) ([template](https://editor.wix.com/html/editor/web/renderer/new?siteId=bc57d791-a42d-4f8c-b74e-bd51b6dd0095&metaSiteId=398bcfa9-b93e-435a-95ea-9a0c15d56d36&autoDevMode=true)).

 We integrate with a (fictitious) delivery service to schedule deliveries for giveaways that visitors have requested.